Middleton family: Peter and Valerie Middleton

 Michael's mother, Valerie (née Glassborow, 1924–2006) was the daughter of bank manager Frederick Glassborow and his wife, Constance (née Robison).
 She and her twin sister Mary were born in Marseille and grew up in France.
 They were bilingual.
 Valerie attended an English boarding school and later studied at a private secretarial college.
 Valerie Middleton served as a VAD nurse during the Second World War and in August 2020, in commemoration of the British Red Cross, her granddaughter, Catherine, Princess of Wales, shared a "personal family photo" of her grandmother wearing her British Red Cross uniform.

-Valerie Middleton also worked at the Government Code and Cypher School in Bletchley Park where a memorial commemorates her work as a code-breaker.
+Valerie and Mary also worked at the Government Code and Cypher School in Bletchley Park where a memorial commemorates her work as a code-breaker.
 Her colleague and friend, Lady Body (née Marion Graham), recalled in 2014 that she had shared a "rather special moment" with Valerie: "Our superior officer, Commander Williams, came into the room smiling and he said, 'Well done, girls.
 A signal has been intercepted from Tokyo to Geneva and it's the signal that the Japanese are surrendering'.
 He told us that a message has gone to the King and the Prime Minister but that it could not be announced until Geneva has sent on the message to London".
+Mary (1924–1975) married Peter's brother Anthony Middleton on 5 April 1947.